Private, in person addiction therapy in San Francisco's Mission District, near Potrero Hill, SoMa, and Dogpatch.

 Schedule a private consultation.

-Built for those ready to disrupt the cycle.
-A step-by-step addiction treatment program through the foundational work of recovery, this confidential 12-week intensive supports you through every stage of change — from contemplation to implementation — while building insight, motivation, and meaningful coping skills.
+A step-by-step outpatient addiction treatment program through the foundational work of recovery, this confidential 12-week intensive guides you through every stage of change — from contemplation to implementation — while building insight, motivation, and meaningful coping skills.

 Charting safe passage through the inner terrain of early recovery.
 Developed by a licensed therapist with over a dozen years sober.